ansoncht/cat-food-tracker/README.md

-# Cat-Food-Helper
+# Cat-Food-Tracker

-The Cat-Food-Logger is a user-friendly application that allows cat owners to keep track of their feline friends' culinary preferences.
+The Cat-Food-Tracker is a user-friendly application that allows cat owners to keep track of their feline friends' culinary preferences.
 With a simple and intuitive login system, users can record and analyze their cats' reactions to different types of cat food.

 ## Key Features: